Bouthayna Al Muftah

-Bouthayna Al-Muftah (born 1987) is a Qatari artist.
+Bouthayna Al-Muftah (born 1987) is a Qatari artist, best known for her work in printmaking and drawing.
+Her works are characterized by the frequent use of black ink, which she integrates into nearly all of her creations.

 Early life and education

 Al-Muftah was born in Qatar in 1987.
 She holds a Bachelor of Arts from Virginia Commonwealth University School of the Arts in Qatar (2010).

-Career
+Career and work

 After graduating from VCUarts, Al Muftah specialized in printmaking, typography and drawing.
 She created several mixed media installations.